Quezon: Roads

 Quezon has a total of 931 km of national roads, mostly paved with concrete.
-Pan-Philippine Highway (N1/AH26), which comprises most of Manila South Road, and Quirino Highway (N68), the Quezon leg of Andaya Highway form the highway backbone network, and the secondary and tertiary roads interconnect most cities and municipalities, except for Infanta, Real, and General Nakar, whose highways used to access those municipalities interconnect with the national highway network in Laguna and Rizal or Manila East Road and Marcos Highway.
-The provincial government maintains provincial roads which supplements the national roads.
+Pan-Philippine Highway (N1/AH26), which comprises most of Manila South Road, and Quirino Highway (N68), the Quezon leg of Quirino Highway form the highway backbone network, and the secondary and tertiary roads interconnect most cities and municipalities, except for Infanta, Real, and General Nakar, whose highways used to access those municipalities interconnect with the national highway network in Laguna and Rizal or Manila East Road and Marilaque Highway.
+The provincial government maintains provincial roads which supplement the national roads.

 In order to spur development in the province, several proposals have been made to expand the expressway network to Quezon.
 The South Luzon Expressway, which terminates at Santo Tomas, Batangas, will be extended to Barangay Mayao, Lucena with the construction of Toll Road 4 (SLEX TR-4) Three expressways being proposed for construction includes the Manila – Quezon Expressway (MQX), which will pass through Rizal and eastern Laguna, Quezon-Bicol Expressway (QuBEx), which will link between Lucena and San Fernando, Camarines Sur. and Toll Road 5 (SLEX TR-5) extending SLEX to Matnog, Sorsogon.

-Public Transportations

-Quezon Province's public transportation mainly include jeepneys and tricycles.
-Transportation between town usually serve by jeepney, UV express and buses.

-Buses serves as the main mode of transportation to and from Metro Manila as well as nearby provinces.
-Bus companies like JAC Liner, JAM Liner, DLTBCo, N. Dela Rosa Liner, AB Liner, P&O liner, Supreme, AH, and Superlines has a terminal in the province.

 Railroads

-The South Line of Philippine National Railway's north–south railway passes through the different towns of Quezon from Tutuban to Bicol.
-This includes stops in Lucena, Pagbilao (Malicboy), Agdangan, Plaridel, Gumaca, Lopez (Hondagua), Calauag (Aloneros), and Tagkawayan.
-However, no trains are operating along this line as of present.
+The South Line of Philippine National Railway's passes through the different municipalities and cities of Quezon from the Central Station in Tutuban to Bicol.
+Currently, the Inter-Provincial Commuter line from Calamba to Lucena via San Pablo are operational and the rest are suspended indefinitely and are subject for modernization through North-South Commuter Railway Program.

 Seaports

 The Dalahican Port and Cotta Port in Lucena provide direct access to the neighboring island provinces of Marinduque, and Romblon.
-The Port of Real provides access to the islands of Polillo while the Atimonan and Gumaca ports provide access to the island of Alabat.
+The Ports of Real and Infanta provide access to the islands of Polillo while the Atimonan and Gumaca ports provide access to the island of Alabat.
 The port in San Andres provides access to Masbate and Burias islands.

+Most coastal municipalities have their own fishing and passenger ports for commercial and passenger transportation.